pierrotdx/phoga-api/Readme.md

 ### Mainspring

-The truth behind this project is that it is actually a playground for the author to discover and play with some development concepts such as Test Driven Development (TDD), Clean Architecture and tools (Docker, ...).
+The truth behind this project is that it is actually a playground for the author to discover and play with some development concepts such as Test Driven Development (TDD), Clean Architecture and unfamiliar tools (Docker, ...).

 As such, some choices of architecture or libraries are not based on efficiency but rather on the sake of discovery or simplicity, depending on the case.